 11. Teeth of leaf gland-tipped (evident on young leaves unfolding as the flowers open), the rounded tip with a callous scar if gland is shed; calyx lobes with glandular margins (except in P. angustifolia).

 13. Margins of calyx lobes pubescent but not glandular; petals ca. 5–7 mm long, white; young twigs shiny reddish brown; leaves small, the blades mostly less than 5 cm long.

 13. Margins of calyx lobes glandular; petals ca. (4–) 5–12 mm long, white or pale pink; twigs and leaves various.

 14. Flowers in clusters of 2–4; leaves with blades acuminate at tip; petioles with glands at summit.

-15. Petals 8–12 mm long, often pale pink; floral tube and sometimes even young leaves red tinged; larger mature leaves usually less than twice as long as wide, apex abruptly acuminate.
+15. Petals 8–12 mm long, often pale pink, especially with age; floral tube and sometimes even young leaves red tinged; larger mature leaves usually less than twice as long as wide, apex abruptly acuminate.

 15. Petals (4–) 5–9 mm long; white; floral tube and young leaves greenish; larger mature leaves more than twice as long as wide, apex long-acuminate.

 14. Flowers solitary or in pairs; leaves with obtuse to rounded blades (except the dwarf shrub P. glandulosa); petioles usually without glands.

 16. Plants dwarf (less than ca 0.8 m tall) colonial, suckering shrubs; flowers "double," with numerous petals; leaves tapering to a ± acute tip.